-Not all of the 10 federal holidays are as easy to celebrate as Independence Day.
+Not all federal holidays are as easy to celebrate as Independence Day.
 Some are considered more serious events, and you might upset a select group people if you strike the wrong tone.
 Other holidays are controversial.
 Is it worth taking the risk?
 This article examines all of our federal holidays.
 As you read, think about which ones you’d like to celebrate with your residents.

 Martin Luther King, Jr. Day & George Washington’s Birthday